techwitch74/TSS/README.md

 If troubleshooting intermittent/long-term issues, please invoke the script and stop it later in elevated CMD with same Admin User account (because parameters are stored in user’s registry hive [HKCU\SOFTWARE\Microsoft\tss.cmd-state\*] )

-•	Tss.cmd is built on t.cmd and fully down-level compatible (accepts same parameters as t.cmd), and provides a Persistent switch to capture debug ETL, network sniff and ProcMon  data at boot time.
+•	Tss.cmd is built on t.cmd and fully down-level compatible (accepts same parameters as t.cmd), and provides a Persistent switch to capture debug ETL, network sniff, WPR and ProcMon data at boot time.
 (Example: tss.cmd CliOn Trace Persistent)

 •	For overview of possible command switches, run tss.cmd without any parameter; for full help, run ‘tss /help’

 •	The tss*.zip file contains additional binaries (*.exe, *.dll) and helper.cmd scripts needed for correct usage of some parameters, like WPR tracing, Procmon tracing, or purging older trace files.

-•	You can use On paramaters [clion][srvon][Ron] individually or in combination, but at least one of clion, srvon, Ron must be specified.
+•	You can use *On paramaters [clion][srvon][Ron] individually or in combination, but at least one of clion, srvon, Ron must be specified.

 •	In typical reproduction scenarios you would start tracing, reproduce the problem, then stop tracing, Example: